-Master of Arts in Educational Administration
+Master of Arts in Educational Leadership

-Northeastern Illinois University offers the Master of Arts in Educational Administration degree.
-Students may select one of three concentrations: 1) Administration: 2) Chief School Business Official; and 3) Community College Administration.
+Northeastern Illinois University offers the Master of Arts in Educational Leadership degree.
+Students may select one of three concentrations: 1) School Leadership; 2) Chief School & Business Official; and 3) Higher Education Leadership.
 Program objectives for the three concentrations have been designed to develop exemplary administrative leaders and to foster their continuing growth and effectiveness.
-Specifically, students in the Administration concentration are to develop competencies related to effective leadership, educational management practices, and staff development at the school level.
-This sequence leads to a type 75 Administrative Certificate.
+Specifically, students in the School Leadership concentration are to develop competencies related to effective leadership, educational management practices, and staff development at the school level.
+This concentration leads to a Type 75 Administrative Certificate.
 The Chief School Business Official concentration develops knowledge and skills in the areas of school finance, collective bargaining, personnel management and human relations.
 Emphasis is also placed on business management practices and the application of theoretical knowledge to effective school business practices.
-The Community College

-Administration concentration provides knowledge and skills related to the history and development of community colleges and to effective administrative practices at that level.
+The Higher Education Leadership concentration provides knowledge and skills related to the history and development of community colleges and to effective administrative practices at that level.
 It stresses an understanding of administrative and supervisory skills for the development and support of instructional systems at the collegiate level.
+Students in this concentration have the option of completing a thesis.
+Courses are taught in the evening and Saturdays at the main campus, at El Centro and at a variety of locations in the Chicago metropolitan area through Distance Education.